 In the UK and the USA, we ask you to choose between two ‘focuses’: the University focus includes work on university entrance in the country visited and presentations at a range of universities; the Discovery focus includes work on the film, music and art of the country visited, and city visits.

 Details of our dates and fees for 2019 are available here.

 - 2-week programmes include two courses, each lasting one week

 - 3-week programmes include three courses, each lasting one week

-- Choosing the right university
+- Making the right application

 - The personal statement or essay (followed by practice drafting a personal statement or essay)

 - The interview (followed by two 1-1 interviews)

 - Discovery focus – ‘Expression and impression’: film, music, art and pop culture in the country visited